jviera100/hotel-app/README.md

   <summary>Sección 6.1: Project Installation with Docker Compose</summary>
     <div>
         <p>
             For a streamlined setup including the application and its PostgreSQL database, it is highly recommended to use Docker Compose.
+This tool orchestrates multiple services, allowing them to work together seamlessly.
         </p>
         <h4>Prerequisites:</h4>
         <ul>